jtdLab/rapid/README.md

 ---

-Well architectured, modular, scaling Flutter Apps.
+## Well architectured Flutter apps.
 Fast ⚡

-Rapid is based on some of the Flutter-Communitys most successful packages and brings their power together.
+Rapid is based on carefully selected packages from the Flutter Community and brings their power together.
+No headaches about messing up your architecture when adding new features.
+Rapid enables developers to focus on what really matters.

+## Core principles

 ## Architecture